20 Songs You Didn't Know Have Secret Messages

 "Just Like Heaven" by The Cure

-However, as Smith pointed out in a 2003 interview with Blender, the famous line "Just what is this scream/laugh/hug inducing trick?" is actually inspired by an instance in which he was hyperventilating and began "kissing and fainting to the floor."
+However, as Smith pointed out in a 2003 interview with Blender, the famous line "Just what is this scream/laugh/hug inducing trick?" is actually inspired by an instance in which he was hyperventilating and began "fainting to the floor."
 Smith told Blender: "As the song progressed, I introduced some different chord changes, which give it that slightly melancholic feeling."

 "Higher" by Creed